-- Place the bolt through the bottom wheel nut hole.
-Be sure the valve faces out. - 2.
-Place the nut on the bolt and turn it clockwise until the tire is secure.
+Put the tire in the bed of the vehicle and slide the spare wheel mounting bolt through the bottom wheel nut hole.
+Be sure the valve stem faces out.

+Then place the spare wheel mounting nut on the bolt and turn it to the right until the tire is secure.